Skip to content

 How to Safely Transition to Barefoot Shoes

 The good news?
-With the right approach the transition can be safe, gradual, and comfortable.
+With the right approach, the transition can be safe, gradual, and comfortable.

 Why the transition matters

-Step 1: Start by walking, not running
+Step 1: Start with walking, not running

-Step 2: Begin with short wear times
+Step 2: Start with short wearing periods

 Step 4: Strengthen your feet along the way